 In the spring of 2011, I collaborated with SoFAB to conduct an oral history project about Lena Richard, one of the first culinary television personalities in New Orleans during the 1940s.
-As an African American woman in a profession dominated by white male chefs, Richard was an exceptional icon in New Orleans culinary history whose contributions to Creole cuisine are largely forgotten.
+As an African American chef in a profession dominated by white men, Richard was an exceptional icon in New Orleans culinary history whose contributions to Creole cuisine are largely forgotten.
 In partnership with SoFAB, I designed this project to reintroduce Richard’s history to the greater New Orleans community through a permanent exhibit at the museum called Lena Richard: Pioneer in Food TV.

 I also wrote a blog to accompany the exhibit in order to engage readers through historical photographs, published articles in the Times-Picayune newspaper, and own experiences cooking from Richard’s cookbook, the New Orleans Cook Book published by Houghton Mifflin in 1940.
 The goal of the Lena Richard: Pioneer in Food TV blog is to bring Richard’s story to life and connect previously intangible history to individuals’ everyday lives.

 In the fall of 2014, I returned to New Orleans for the grand re-opening of SoFAB in the location of the historic Dryades food market.
 In tandem with this event, I opened the Taste Terroir Tapestries: Interactive Consumption Histories exhibition at the museum.
+In 2016, I co-authored and article about the Terroir Tapestries in Food and Museums (Bloomsbury Academic).